deramirez1/deramirez1.github.io/_posts/2020-05-30-brilliant-spherical-geometry.markdown

 ### Example:
 Taking the example from Brilliant: What is the minimal distance on the sphere, centered at the origin and of radius 2, between points $(1, 1, \sqrt{2})$ and $(-1, 1, \sqrt{2})$?

 Let's break this down.
 We received two vectors, $(1, 1, \sqrt{2})$ and $(-1, 1, \sqrt{2})$, our radius is 2, and now we need our equation.
-There are several version of equations we could use, but to stay consistent with the training material on Brilliant I'll use Vector version:
+There are several equations we could use, but to stay consistent with the training material on Brilliant I'll use the Vector version:

 $d = R\Delta\phi$ \\
 $R^{2}\Delta\phi = \cos(v_{1} \cdot v_{2})$